Quantum-foundational implications of information erasure upon measurement: Conclusions

 We have then discussed the proof of Leifer and Pusey~\cite{leifer} that causality implies a break of time symmetry.
 We have identified information erasure as the mechanism breaking this symmetry.
 Indeed, a measuring device is inherently time asymmetric, since it needs to be set into some initial rest state.
 During the measurement, its low entropy is used to erase information, so that the time asymmetry is trasferred to the measured system.
 The strangeness of this process is that it is a fine-tuned mechanism, since it does not allow for signaling through the measured system.

 Since communication requires a carrier with non-maximal entropy -- and initially, only measuring devices serve as suitable carriers -- we are tempted to infer that the information flow from the past to the future passes through the device (and the observer), rather than the system.
 This would avoid the entropy transfer from the system to the device and, thus, information erasure.
 However, providing a causal description of consecutive measurements with devices and observers as carriers forces us to drop the assumption that measurements have single, definite outcomes.
 A similar conclusion was drawn by Deutsch and Hayden from the assumption of locality~\cite{deutsch2}.
 Motivated by this insight, we have introduced a model, inspired by the many-worlds theory, that simulates the outcomes of two consecutive arbitrary projective measurements on a qubit in a maximally mixed quantum state.
 This model does not require information erasure and is thus completely time-symmetric.
 It is a temporal version of a model recently introduced in Ref.~\cite{montina_branch}, which simulates quantum correlations without nonlocal influence.
 Notably, although the set of allowed measurements is infinite, our model requires a finite information flow.
-Moreover, it uses only two ‘unweighted’ branches.
+Moreover, it uses only two ‘unweighted’ coexisting realities (called {\it instances} in Ref.~\cite{montina_branch}), meaning that they have equal probability of being experienced.
 This contrasts with the many-worlds theory, where branches are weighted by amplitudes, leading to interpretative issues.
+The model can reproduce the quantum probabilities of the outcomes with unweighted instances because of its stochasticity.
+Note that the probability distribution of the pair of outcomes $1/4(1-s_A s_B \vec a\cdot\vec b)$ is not uniform.
+To reproduce it with a unweighted counting in a deterministic model would require infinite instances.
+Randomness allows to reproduce the quantum probabilities even with one instance (like in all single-world ontological models such as de Broglie-Bohm theory).
+However, one instance is not enough for having a time-symmetric model as implied by Leifer-Pusey theorem.
+We have shown that two instances suffice to circumvent the theorem in the case of two consecutive measurements on a one qubit, even if the full set of projective measurements is considered.
+See Ref.~\cite{montina_branch} for a more detailed discussion on the general framework of theories with multiple coexisting realities and the role of randomness in this framework.
 Since information erasure is a kind of preparation contextuality, we have argued that the drop of the hypothesis of single actual outcomes could also elude contextuality or, at least, some of its manifestations.

 We have concluded with a discussion on how the problem of the clumsiness loophole in an experimental Leggett-Garg test of macrorealism is mitigated by the information-erasure theorem.
 An experimental detection of the violation of Legget-Garg inequalities cannot be explained through a device perturbation adding noise to the measured system.
 If we reject the assumption that devices can erase information and assume causality, the violation would support the hypothesis that the outcomes have multiple actual values.
 We have also argued that `no-signaling in time' tests~\cite{brukner,halli,kofler} of macro-realism are more vulnerable to the clumsiness loophole than the original Leggett-Garg test.